WProbot/konzilo-ga-engagement-metrics/README.md

-# Kntnt's Engagement Metrics for Google Analytics
+# Konzilo Engagement Metrics for Google Analytics

 WordPress plugin that provides Google Analytics with engagement metrics.